mattrussi/gitlab-com-runbooks/docs/duo-chat/README.md

 > ``json.meta.user : "username-that-received-error" and json.subcomponent : "llm"`

 That probably indicates a problem with Sidekiq where the job is not being kicked off.
 Check the `#incident-management` to see if there are any ongoing Sidekiq issues.
 Chat relies on Sidekiq and should be considered "down" if Sidekiq is backed up.
+See [Duo Chat does not respond or responds very slowly](#duo-chat-does-not-respond-or-responds-very-slowly) below.

 ### Extra Kibana links